Academic Forgiveness

 Scope of Policy & Rationale

-The Academic Forgiveness policy allows students approved for re-enrollment an opportunity to return with a reset grade point average.
-If they apply for and are approved for Academic Forgiveness, these students re-enroll with a 0.00 cumulative grade point average and the opportunity to apply credits from courses completed previously at Temple with a "C-" or higher towards their degree.
+The Academic Forgiveness policy allows students approved for re-enrollment the opportunity to return with a reset grade point average.
+If they apply for and are approved for Academic Forgiveness, these students have the opportunity to apply towards their degree credits from courses completed previously at Temple with a "C-" or higher, while re-enrolling with a 0.00 cumulative grade point average.

 Definitions

-1. Re-enrolled - Students are re-enrolled when they are approved to return to the university after a period of separation from the university or following academic dismissal.
+1. Re-enrollment - The process by which students are approved to return to Temple after a period of separation of at least one term or following academic dismissal.
 These students follow the then-current degree requirements.

 2. Academic Forgiveness - Academic Forgiveness is a status that enables students to return to the university with a reset cumulative grade point average (GPA) of 0.00.

-4. Three Consecutive Years - A total of six consecutive fall and spring semesters.
+4. Two Consecutive Years - A total of four consecutive fall and spring terms.

 Policy Statement

-Undergraduate, degree-seeking students who re-enroll following a minimum absence from the university defined by this policy may petition to have their cumulative GPA reset at the time of re-enrollment to the university.
-Once applied, Academic Forgiveness cannot be reversed.
+Undergraduate, degree-seeking students who re-enroll following a three- or two-year consecutive absence from the university may petition the appropriate advising office at the time of re-enrollment to have their cumulative GPA reset.
+Once granted, Academic Forgiveness cannot be reversed.

 Upon successful application for Academic Forgiveness:

-• Cumulative grade point average will be reset to 0.00 after the Drop/Add period of the semester of reenrollment.
+• Cumulative grade point average will be reset to 0.00 after the Drop/Add period of the term of re-enrollment.

 • All prior courses and grades will remain on the student's academic record and transcript.